 Impact Parameter Justification / Rationale

 Construction

 Impact 1: Temporary physical disturbance Worst case scenario for an individual foundation would be 250m wind turbines with four-legged jacket suction caisson foundations.
-Preparation area per 250m wind turbine = 6,947.63m2 Seabed preparation area for offshore development area: Seabed preparation for 67 x 250m wind turbines on four-legged jackets with suction caissons = 465,491m2.
+Worst case preparation area per 250m wind turbine = 6,947.63m2 Seabed preparation area for offshore development area: Seabed preparation for 75 x 250m wind turbine on four-legged jackets with suction caissons = 521,072m2.
 Four offshore electrical platforms and one construction, operation and maintenance platform each with a seabed preparation area of 37,312m2 = 186,560m2.
-One operational meteorological mast assumed to be the same as seabed preparation for one 250m wind turbine four-legged jacket on suction caissons which is conservative = 6,948m2 Pre-lay grapnel run with a 20m wide swathe along the whole length of cable routes would disturb the following areas: • 152km export cable = 3,040,000m2 (approximately 2.3% of the offshore cable corridor) and would occur over an up to one year period. • 200km of inter-array cable = 4,000,000m2 • 75km of platform link cable = 1,500,000m2 Sand wave levelling in the offshore cable corridor would result in an area of up to 800,000m2 being disturbed.
-Jack up barge seabed footprint for 67 foundations (based on a jack up barge footprint of 3,000m2 and three movements per foundation) the maximum disturbance would be 603,000m2.
-The temporary disturbance relates to seabed preparation and cable installation.
-The footprint of infrastructure including cable protection is assessed as a permanent impact in O&M impact 1.
-It should be noted that the seabed preparation area for foundations is less than the footprint of the foundation scour protection.
-The area affected by sand wave levelling in the windfarm site would be encompassed by the pre-lay grapnel run while the area affected in the offshore cable corridor would differ at up to 800,000m2 due to a wider (60m) dredge being required.
+One operational meteorological mast assumed to be the same as seabed preparation for one 250m wind turbine with four-legged jacket or suction caissons foundation which is conservative = 6,948m2 Pre-lay grapnel run with a 20m wide swathe along the whole length of cable routes would disturb the following areas: 160km export cable = 3,200,000m2 (approximately 2.6% of the northern offshore cable corridor from which the worst case export cable length was calculated) and would occur over an up to one year period.
+200km of inter-array cable = 4,000,000m2 75km of platform link cable = 1,500,000m2 site would be encompassed by the pre-lay graphel run while the area affected in the offshore cable corridor would differ at up to 800,000m 2 due to a wider (60m) dredge being required.